So much to do, so little time.

 28. Speaking of railroads, the Railroad Museum of Long Island in Riverhead hosts its annual festival August 25-26.
 Kids can get a close-up look at some of Long Island's historical trains.

 29. Of course, you can experience the culture of the East End’s indigenous people at the Shinnecock Indian powwow, held annually on Labor Day weekend in Southampton.

 30. Carnivals and fairs abound on the East End.
 Why not go along for the rides?

 31. Riverhead’s Alive on 25 brings together musicians, artists, vendors, food trucks, and, of course, the public in an outdoor celebration of East End life.

 32. Speaking of art, why not take a family drip painting class at the former home of LI's great expressionist painter Jackson Pollock.

-Take a spin —or two — Greenport's carousel.
-Photo courtesy of the carousel.
+Take a spin —or two — on Greenport's carousel.
+Photo courtesy of the carousel

 33. What trip to the North Fork would be complete without a spin on Greenport's antique carousel?

 34. Who said equestrian sports had to be expensive?
-The Hampton Classic brings the world's top rider and horses to Bridgehampton and admission is still as little as $20 per carload on select days.
+The Hampton Classic brings the world's top riders and horses to Bridgehampton.
+They even have a special day dedicated to kids.

 35. See amateur baseball at perhaps its highest level.
 Hamptons Collegiate Baseball plays games through August at fields across both forks.